samsadch/Assignment/README.md

     * Choose a module
     * Choose which tests to run.
 Click on Test: class and select one of the TestSuites

-FilterUtilsKtTest.kt contains JUnit4 style unit tests for the Filter logic.
+DateUtilsKtTest.kt contains JUnit4 style unit tests for the Filter logic.

 ***You need to add your API key***